heymynameisrob/n8n-design-engineer-exercise/README.md

 ## Considerations

+A few patterns in here would need to be re-evaluated in production when working with 1000s of nodes, but for prototyping purposes we'll keep things simple.

-There are several things I added for prototype purposes (e.g react-flow) to get a better sense how this Node works in it's actual environment.
+Also, there are several things I added for prototype purposes (e.g react-flow) to get a better sense how this Node works in it's actual environment.

 Using it this way gave me some ideas for further iteration: